hmcts/pip-account-management/README.md

 ## Azure B2C integration

-Internal users (not in an external IDAM) will be stored in Azure B2C.
+PI_AAD users, excluding third parties, will be stored in Azure B2C.
 Azure B2C provides OIDC which is used in our frontend to authenticate the users.

 Account management interacts with Azure B2C - storing the user when they are created, updating them when their role changes, or deleting them if they have expired.